 This video is also available in the GOTO Play video app!
 Download it to enjoy offline access to our conference videos while on the move.

 Ray (ray.io) is a framework for scaling Python applications from single machines to large clusters.
 It is used in several ML/AI systems and production deployments.

-I'll explain common problems in scalable, distributed computing, particularly for high-performance ML/AI applications that motivated that creation of Ray.
-We'll see how Ray solves them for Python-based systems (and possibly other languages in the future).
+Dean will explain common problems in scalable, distributed computing, particularly for high-performance ML/AI applications that motivated that creation of Ray.
+You’ll see how Ray solves them for Python-based systems (and possibly other languages in the future).

 In particular, Ray supports rapid distribution, scheduling, and execution of fine-grained “tasks”, a more natural decomposition of work for many problems compared to coarse-grained decomposition.
 Sequencing of dependent tasks cluster-wide is also transparent and intuitive.